Movement Collaborators/Dancers

 Taylor Bazile

 Taylor graduated from the University of Southern California, earning her BA in Communication in 2022.
-She incorporated her love for dance into her USC Glorya Kaufman School of Dance electives.
-She gained classroom experience in African American dance, ballroom, contemporary, and pilates there.
+She incorporated her love for dance into her USC Glorya Kaufman School of Dance electives, thus gained classroom experience in African American dance, ballroom, contemporary, and pilates there.
 A Bay Area native, she is a dancer, dance instructor, and choreographer who loves music, movement, storytelling, and social change.
 As she furthered her education, she started teaching with Tiffany’s Dance Academy in 2021 and now works with Shawl-Anderson Dance Center as a member of the administration, faculty, and marketing teams.
 Bringing her background as a student-athlete and curiosity as a creative to explore movement storytelling, she is currently working with ChingChi Yu.
-Other credits include NYCDA competitive Hip-Hop solo (Choreographer, 2022) and being a substitute teacher with Lisa’s Performing Arts since 2023.
+Other credits include NYCDA competitive Hip-Hop solo (Choreographer, 2022) and being a substitute teacher with Lisa Performing Arts since 2023.

 Andrea Brosnan